brometheuss/WW2021.CINEMA/docs/09-unit-testing.md

 About this part you will hear more from our colleagues from Testing departman.

 ### Integration
+Although each software module should be unit tested, defects still exist for various reasons like:

+*   A Module, in general, is designed by an individual software developer whose understanding and programming logic may differ from other programmers.
+    Integration Testing becomes necessary to verify the software modules work in unity
+*   At the time of module development, there are wide chances of change in requirements by the clients.
+    These new requirements may not be unit tested and hence system integration Testing becomes necessary.
+*   Interfaces of the software modules with the database could be erroneous
+*   External Hardware interfaces, if any, could be erroneous
+*   Inadequate exception handling could cause issues.

 ### Unit
+Sometimes software developers attempt to save time by doing minimal unit testing.
+This is a myth because skipping on unit testing leads to higher Defect fixing costs during System Testing, Integration Testing and even Beta Testing after the application is completed.
+Proper unit testing done during the development stage saves both time and money in the end.
+Here, are key reasons to perform unit testing.

 ## What are Integration tests